Text messaging: In workplaces

-Group texts involve more than two users.
-In some cases, when one or more people on the group text are offline, in airplane mode, or has their device shut down, a text being sent to the group may reveal an error message that the text did not go through.
-Users should rest assured, that all online or available users on the group received the message and that re-sending the message will only result in some participants receiving the message multiple times.

 Online SMS services

-There are a growing number of websites that allow users to send free SMS messages online.
-Some websites provide free SMS for promoting premium business packages.
+There are a growing number of websites that allow users to send SMS messages online.
+Some websites provide SMS for promoting businesses.
+Some of these services are offered at no cost.

-Worldwide use
+Worldwide

 Europe

-Europe follows next behind Asia in terms of the popularity of the use of SMS.
-In 2003, an average of 16 billion messages was sent each month.
+In 2003, Europe followed next behind Asia in terms of the popularity of the use of SMS.
+That year, an average of 16 billion messages were sent each month.
 Users in Spain sent a little more than fifty messages per month on average in 2003.
 In Italy, Germany and the United Kingdom, the figure was around 35–40 SMS messages per month.
-In each of these countries, the cost of sending an SMS message varies from €0.04–0.23, depending on the payment plan (with many contractual plans including all or several texts for free).
+In each of these countries, the cost of sending an SMS message varied from €0.04–0.23, depending on the payment plan (with many contractual plans including all or several texts for free).
 In the United Kingdom, text messages are charged between £0.05–0.12.
-Curiously, France has not taken to SMS in the same way, sending just under 20 messages on average per user per month.
+Curiously, France did not take to SMS in the same way, sending just under 20 messages on average per user per month.
 France has the same GSM technology as other European countries, so the uptake is not hampered by technical restrictions.

-In the Republic of Ireland, 1.5 billion messages are sent every quarter, on average 114 messages per person per month.
+In the Republic of Ireland, in 2012, 1.5 billion messages were sent every quarter, on average 114 messages per person per month.
 In the United Kingdom, as of March 2012, over 1 billion text messages were sent every week.
 The Eurovision Song Contest organized the first pan-European SMS voting in 2002, as a part of the voting system (there was also a voting over traditional landline phone lines).
 In 2005, the Eurovision Song Contest organized the biggest televoting ever (with SMS and phone voting).
-During roaming, that is, when a user connects to another network in different country from his own, the prices may be higher, but in July 2009, EU legislation went into effect limiting this price to €0.11.
+During roaming, (that is, when a user connects to another network in different country from their own) the prices may be higher, but in July 2009, EU legislation went into effect limiting this price to €0.11.